Skip to main content

 A year-long program for students who have completed two years of college.
 The focus in the fall is application preparation, with guidance from College of Medicine students during virtual sessions.
 At the start of the spring semester, participants begin to develop a research project, which is presented at the culminating visit to the College of Medicine.

-This is a program at Penn State University Park supporting students from underrepresented backgrounds who are on the pre-health/pre-med track; students in the cohort make a trip to the College of Medicine for a tour, hands-on experiences, and networking with admissions staff, faculty and trainees.
+This is a program at Penn State University Park supporting students from various backgrounds and experiences who are on the pre-med and/or pre-research track.
+Students in the cohort make a trip to the College of Medicine for a tour, hands-on experiences, and networking with admissions staff, faculty and trainees.

 Student National Medical Association